collab-corp/formatter/README.md

 $formatter->apply()->get() // returns "05/25/2020"
 ```
 ### Closures/Formattable Classes
-You can use closures to process complicated formatting:
+You can use closures for formatting your value as well:

 ```php